 What has been your biggest professional challenge and how did you overcome it?

-Working with friends can be very tough, but it also something Johan learned a ton from.
+Working with friends can be very tough, but it is also something Johan learned a lot from.
 Whilst he may not recommend it to other people, he does think it help him mature in some ways.

 “But in general I think we are very spoiled in Denmark and we need to take more chances in our life.”